Message from the Director in Charge of Human Resources

 Training will be limited to the acquisition of knowledge, skills, and expertise directly applicable to business processes, but is not limited to an employee’s area of specialization.
 By acquiring a broad range of knowledge, we hope more employees will develop a richer sense of humanity, a broader capacity as a human and for work, cultivate a stronger sense of ethics, and a greater interest in societal challenges.
 By establishing such environments, we hope to offer these opportunities.

 Though I am aware there are differences in the types of people working in technical and sales departments, I believe that basically most of us share the traits of being sincere and diligently achieving things through steady efforts.
-However, it is also essential that a company have diversity.
+However, it is also essential that a company has diversity.
 For example, organizations comprising human resources with a variety of personalities and abilities, such as people who are good at envisioning large strategies, people who accomplish things through an accumulation of small steady steps, and people who excel at following up, are more resilient due to a greater capacity for responding to crises.

 Therefore, we will use a diversity of hiring methods to acquire human resources with a diversity of specializations and experience, such as offering more extensive internship opportunities, hiring employees in cooperation with academic institutions, and so on.
 We will expand the program already started in cooperation with Osaka University to hire students who have finished their master’s degree in order to sponsor their continuing post-doctoral research.
 We will expand training opportunities for younger employees, such as onsite training at Group companies outside Japan, in order to develop more employees with the ability to change organizational cultures based on experience working in other countries.
 There have already been successful cases of employees with new perspectives cultivated in a different department or outside Japan inspiring new cultural changes at their subsequent job locations.
 Thus, the aim is to not only acquire knowledge and experience, but also foster human resources that can use that knowledge and experience to influence others around them.